Is a Correction Looming Ahead for Chubb Limited (CB)

-Chubb Limited (NYSE:CB) went down by -3.07% from its latest closing price compared to the recent 1-year high of $176.40.
-The company’s stock price has collected -2.03% of loss in the last five trading sessions.
-MarketWatch.com reported 1 hour ago that Chubb looks to buy insurance rival Hartford
+Chubb Limited (NYSE:CB) went down by -0.48% from its latest closing price compared to the recent 1-year high of $179.01.
+The company’s stock price has collected -9.70% of loss in the last five trading sessions.
+The Wall Street Journal reported on 03/23/21 that Hartford Rejects Bid From Rival Insurer Chubb

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.